DivyanshMittal-exe/GFS-with-Redis/DESIGN/DESIGN.md

 - Worker-Chunk data is persisitent for now.
 Will store this in Redis
 - Using RABBIT-MQ to exchange chunks
 - Requesting chunk handle from master is blocking.
 It will publish a message and wait for exactly 1 message

+# Features

+- If the worker comes back alive before the lease expires, we will always renew its lease.
+Version number is never updated un-necessarily